 David Levy is a professor of oncology at Georgetown University.
-He has published more than 250 papers in a variety of professional publications.
-Earlier in his career, he published on topics in the field of industrial organization.
+He has published more than 300 papers in a variety of professional publications.
+Earlier in his career, he published on topics in the field of competition and industrial organization.

 Levy currently oversees the design and development of the SimSmoke tobacco control policy simulation model.
-He has developed models for 12 U.S. states and more than 40 countries.
+He has developed models for 12 U.S. states and more than 60 countries.
 He has also developed models incorporating smokeless tobacco as well as models incorporating e-cigarettes.
 He is currently one of the principal investigators of one of the U.S. Food and Drug Administration Tobacco Centers of Regulatory Science (TCORS) and has developed a new simplified model (SAVM) to consider e-cigarette and smoking trends and implications.